Sesquina/CryptoDash/README.md

 - May run out of coffee :coffee:
 - Needs to style this to look :fire:

-# Timeframe: This is a 1 woman operation :information_desk_person:
+# Timeframe: This is a 1 :information_desk_person: operation
 + Need to build the interface
 + ![](https://media.giphy.com/media/gZuxOq7zSL5DO/giphy.gif)
 + Pull API data from Gemini/ Crypto Control